mariadb-edwardstoever/conn_pool_sim/README.md

 ### Setting up the Simulator
 There are two steps to setting up the simulator:

  1. In the SQL directory, you will find some sample sql scripts.
 Replace the sample sql scripts with your scripts.
-You can use any sql script that can be run by the MariaDB client.
-Commands must be closed with a ";" or "\G".
-You can have multiple commands in a given sql script.
-There is no limit to the number of sql scripts you can place in the SQL directory.
+Each command must be closed with a ";" or "\G".
+You can include multiple commands in a given sql script.
 Scripts are chosen to be run at random.
 You can include DML commands, DDL commands, SELECT commands, or compound statements.
 You can include sql scripts with low-cost queries and sql scripts with high-cost queries.
 You can set the chances that a sql script is run by skewing the number of scripts that run one operation against the number of scripts that run another operation.
+Files must written in text.
+File names must end with ".sql".

  2. Edit the file simulator.cnf and configure the connection.